Service brief · Chapter II · Event-based filings

 Geographic prefixes and suffixes

-'Indian', 'India', 'Asia', 'Global', city names — stripped before comparison.
-'Mumbai Apex' and 'Apex Mumbai' are both treated as 'Apex'.
+'Indian', 'India', 'Asia', 'Global', city names are stripped before comparison.
+'Mumbai Apex' and 'Apex Mumbai' both reduce to 'Apex'.

 5. v.